pivotal/docs-tap/scc/ootb-cluster-run-template-reference.hbs.md

 ## commit-and-pr-pipelinerun

 ### Purpose

-Commit configuration to a git repository and open a pull request for review.
+Commit configuration to a Git repository and open a pull request for review.

 ### Used By

 - [config-writer-and-pull-requester-template](ootb-template-reference.hbs.md#config-writer-and-pull-requester-template)

 ### Creates

 Creates a Tekton TaskRun referring to the `commit-and-pr` Tekton Task.

 ### Inputs

 <table>
   <tr>
     <th>Input name</th>